ga-wdi-boston/rails-activerecord-one-to-many/README.md

-## Rails Has Many and Belongs to relationships
+## Rails Has Many and Belongs To relationships

 ### Objectives
-* Create models with _"have many"_" and a _""belongs to"_ relationships
+* Create models with _"has many"_" and _""belongs to"_ relationships
-* Show how _"parent"_ and _"child"_ relationships are created and managed.
+* Show how _"parent"_ and _"child"_ relationships are created and managed
-* Associate songs with an album.
+* Associate songs with an album
-* Associate books with an author.
+* Associate books with an author

-Will we start by creating a relationship between Albums and songs.
+We will start by creating a relationship between Albums and Songs.
 An album will "have many" songs.
-And a song will "belong to", or be a child of an Album.
+And a song will "belong to", or be a child of, an Album.
 At this time, each song can only be associated with one album. _This may change in the future_.

 In the Lab sections students will create a relationship between authors and books.
 The Author will be the "parent" and the Book will be a "child" of the Author.
 These terms will become more clear as we work through this lesson.